acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- cf. RSTDTB Temporal-same-time
 	- cf. PDTB Synchronous

+	- Following Bunt and Prasad (2016), this is to be put under PDTB TEMPORAL

 - **ASYNCHRONY**: the situation described in utterance stands in a temporal order with the situation described in the anchor, i.e., the role `Before` temporally precedes the `After` role.
 (Bunt & Prasad 2016) (cf. Prasad et al. 2007, p.27).